 surroundings.
 This idea elevates the dining room without overpowering the

+space.
 Keep the color palette

 cohesive to avoid clutter.
 Use materials that reflect your furniture finishes.

 This approach adds personality while maintaining balance and harmony.
+Choose muted tones for

 a refined look.
 Framed or canvas maps work equally well.
 This decor style adds

 character and storytelling to your dining space.
+Stick to black or

 neutral lines on light backgrounds.
 Use large frames to fill the wall properly.

 This decor choice keeps the dining space calm and stylish.
+Vertical wall decor

 emphasizes height in dining rooms with tall ceilings.
 It draws the eye upward,